 - Geographical Limits.
 Describes the places where coverage applies (the coverage territory).
 A worldwide territory affords the broadest level of coverage.

-What Does 'Average' Mean?
+What 'Average' Means

 In cargo policies, the term 'average' means partial losses.
 The phrase 'free of particular average' means that partial losses are excluded unless they result from one of a handful of named perils (such as fire or sinking of the vessel).

 'General average' is a loss-sharing concept that has existed for thousands of years and is still relevant to cargo policies.
 It applies when the vessel, crew, and cargo have faced a common danger (like a fire or collision), and the crew has jettisoned some cargo to save the ship.
 If the shipowner declares general average, then all cargo owners share proportionately in the loss.
-This includes owners of property that wasn't jettisoned.
+This includes owners of property that weren't jettisoned.
 Your cargo policy should cover your general average losses if the event that precipitated the jettison is an insured peril.

 Buying Ocean Cargo Coverage